riklomas/quicksearch/README.markdown

 	A query selector to find a loading element
 *	#### noResults
 	A query selector to show if there's no results for the search
+*	#### clearSearch
+	A query selector to use for clearing your search term.
+Will only display with 1 or more search characters
 *	#### bind
 	Event that the trigger is tied to
 *	#### onBefore